 - Academic integrity and a great reputation

-- Program is awesome with amazing excursions to explore the world
+- Awesome programs with amazing excursions to explore the world

 - Solid curriculum tied to locations

 - Certified, qualified, dedicated and enthusiastic teachers

 - Professional, well-traveled, efficient, informed, and multi-lingual staff